City Lights

 1931, directed by Charles Chaplin

 This would seem to accord with the famous quote ascribed to Chaplin by critic Richard Roud: “Life is a tragedy when seen in close-up, but a comedy in long-shot.”
 For all its pathos the ending isn’t exactly tragic – there’s exhilaration and hope in it – but the effect of the ending mirrors the quote.
 The same material of life can look radically different with a simple adjustment in point of view.
 Still, the adjustment of vision in City Lights is not just a matter of toggling between two camera placements.
-There’s a real sense of progress, of an improvement in vision, as the perspective moves closer, just as the Tramp’s view of women symbolically improves as he goes from the statues to a real live woman.
+There’s a real sense of progress, of an improvement in vision, as the perspective moves closer, just as the Tramp’s view of women symbolically improves as he goes from the statues to a live woman.

 The bettering of vision is literal in the case of the Blind Girl, who finally gains her eyesight in an operation, but the idea of vision is also ingrained in the movie’s DNA.
 The film opens with an unveiling ceremony, exposing a monument to the vision of the masses, and it closes with the words: “You can see now?”
 “Yes, I can see now.”
-The word “Lights” in the movie’s title also points to vision.
+The word “Lights” in the title also points to vision.

-Almost every single joke calls attention to the obtuseness – the figurative blindness – that defines so many of our social relations.
+Nearly all the jokes call attention to the obtuseness – the figurative blindness – that defines so many of our social relations.
 While eyeing the naked statue the Tramp is blissfully unaware of the trap door opening and shutting behind him.
 The millionaire only recognizes the Tramp when he’s drunk.
 In his stupor he pours a bottle of wine down the Tramp’s pants.
-Everyone at the nightclub is totally self-absorbed, leading to a cavalcade of misunderstandings and quarrels.
+Everyone at the nightclub is self-absorbed, causing a cavalcade of misunderstandings and quarrels.
 The Tramp mistakes a stylized dance for a display of abuse and tries to defend the female partner.
 He chews on a streamer thinking it’s a strand of spaghetti.
 On the way home the millionaire doesn’t realize he’s driving his own car.
 When the Tramp looks into the Blind Girl’s window a neighbor misjudges his intent, causing him to upset a barrel of rainwater.
 Again at the party everyone is self-absorbed… the Tramp takes a bald head for an hors d’oeuvre, and no one realizes what’s happened when he swallows a whistle.
 At the work yard he and a co-worker mix up a bar of soap with a slice of cheese.
 No one realizes the Tramp doesn’t belong at the boxing club, and he only survives most of two rounds because his opponent focuses on the referee.
 The Tramp and the millionaire are blind to the burglars behind them, who in turn don’t realize that the Tramp is no threat, while the butler fails to see that the Tramp foils the crime.

 Not all the obtuseness is comical.
 The Blind Girl thinks the Tramp is a wealthy man.
 The millionaire, blind to his own advantages, is ready to commit suicide out of self-pity.
 Society at large is blind to the humanity in the Tramp and the Blind Girl.
 Most of the world ignores the Tramp; the crowd at the statue’s unveiling wishes he’d go away; the teenage paperboys mock him mercilessly; he’s invisible at work and exploited in the boxing ring; the millionaire’s butler boots him out of the house at every opportunity; and the police misjudge him.